ChrisCN97/zecoler/dataset/README.md

-## Directory structure and naming convention
+## Code Net: Directory structure and naming convention

 The data and metadata are organized in a rigorous directory structure.
 At the top level sits the `Project CodeNet` directory with several sub-directories, `data`, `metadata`, and `problem_descriptions`: